 Goal and Target Objective

 The current test methodology inherently presents operator bias as there is not much precision enforced through the testing process.
 Multi Chem Group seeks an automated solution to remove the operator bias and provide consistent data.
-The overall target objective of this project is therefore to provide Multi-Chem a reliable machine that automates their chemical compatibility testing process.
+The overall goal of this project is therefore to provide Multi-Chem a reliable machine that automates their chemical compatibility testing process.
 Our deliverable for this Fall is to develop the GUI front-end of the system where the end user will provide the input parameters of heating temperature, mixing time, observation time, and number of images to capture and where the images captured of the mixed samples will be output.

 User Analysis